Queen Sheba, Founder/ Creative Director

-Queen Sheba was born and raised in Mobile Ala.
-While raising five children, Queen Sheba successfully graduated from Strayer University with a degree in Business Administration and International Marketing.
+Queen Sheba was born and raised in Alabama.
+While raising five children, Queen Sheba successfully graduated from Strayer University with degrees in Business Administration and International Marketing and has a diverse background of educational work and experience in USA and Africa.
 In 2004 Queen Sheba labored in Senegal’s remote villages mentoring impoverished women with a empowering message of hope before QSV Inc. became to be known by villagers in surrounding communities.
-With a self motivating attitude and perseverance in learning from knowledgeable mentors in the nonprofit arenas she strengthened her studies at the Foundation Center in NW Washington DC to continue to advance QSV Inc., which she founded in 2013.
+With a self motivating attitude and perseverance in learning from knowledgeable mentors in the nonprofit arenas she strengthened her educational training at the Foundation Center- Candid in NW Washington DC to continue to advance QSV Inc., which she founded in 2013.

 “Every project, program and training we implement we do for women and girls to inspire them to use their knowledge of human basic rights as a point of reference for all our actions in operating in Senegal.
 We want women and girls no longer to be secondary in development activities concerning their mental and physical growth.
 I want them to be more directly engaged in their country, and for them to be respected in all matters which has been historically stunted in male ruled societies in Africa.
 When we serve humanity we serve ourselves”